polyfony-inc/polyfony/README.md

 // Retrieve another database entity by its `url` column
 $webpage = new Pages(['url'=>'/my-awesome-vegan-burger-recipe/']);

-// Retrieve a single record by its ID and generate an input to change it's title property, with a custom css class
+// Retrieve a single Entity by its ID and generate an input to change it's title property, with a custom css class
 // note that any html in the title field will be escaped in the <input> to prevent XSS
 // returns <input type="etextmail" name="Pages[title]" value="My awesome Vegan burger recipe is so yummy" />
 (new Pages(67))